jonathantneal/domose/README.md

 **Cost**: Up to 63 bytes to your gzipped script.

-## Event Fallbacks
+## Emerging Event Functionality

-You might also enjoy these modern event methods.
-Use these when your supported browsers can’t do them on their own, and you’re not in a position to add a polyfill.
+Use these methods when your supported browsers can’t do them on their own, and you’re not in a position to add a polyfill.

 ### The $dispatch Method